ceos-seo/data_cube_notebooks/docs/ui_install.md

 ```

 The Data Cube UI also sends admin mail, so a mail server is required:
+When prompted, choose to configure as an internet site.
+The rest of the defaults are fine.

 ```
 # https://www.digitalocean.com/community/tutorials/how-to-install-and-configure-postfix-as-a-send-only-smtp-server-on-ubuntu-14-04
 sudo apt-get install mailutils
-# configure as an internet site.
 ```

 In /etc/postfix/main.cf: